jakobharder/anno1800-jakobs-mods/mods/addon-upgradable/README.md

 ![](./banner.png)

-Skyscraper-like upgrades for worker and artisan residences.
+Skyscraper-like upgrades for vanilla worker and artisan residences.

+Note: Pescatarian workers, artisans do not upgrade.

 ## Requirements